lunarcloud/gameinputjs/README.md

 The main file is 'js/gamepad.js'

+it depends on
+  * **jquery**
+  * 'js/keycodes.js'
-it depends on **jquery**, 'js/keycodes.js', and the debounce jquery plugin at 'js/jquery.ba-throttle-debounce.min.js'
+  * the debounce jquery plugin at 'js/jquery.ba-throttle-debounce.min.js'

 Simply launch 'tester.html' to see it in action.